shipyard/shipyard-action/README.md

 ```

-The Github Action can be configured by passing inputs or environment variables:
+This action can be configured by passing inputs or environment variables:

 **Inputs**
 ```